timreaper/Clearscore/README.md

 The only current weakness I spotted during the making & testing of this is that the user could manipulate the score by finding the score variables in the DOM & setting new values for them.
 A way to counter this would probably be to create some sort of directive that would handle the scoring of the game, which would make them less publicly vulnerable to being changed outside of the game.

+Also, from a design perspective, the layout structure would need some improvement to look better on small mobile devices, but the next step would probably be setting up media queries to adjust button sizes & positioning once the viewport width reaches a certain value.

 You can view a live demo of the page [here](https://rawgit.com/timreaper/Clearscore/master/dist/index.html).